-CORE PRINCIPLES OBJECTIVE • Executive compensation should be aligned to the achievement of corporate goals and objectives and provide line of sight to annual and long-term corporate strategies without promoting unacceptable levels of risk to the Company.
-Improve shareholder value A significant portion of an executive's compensation should be "performance-based" and should hold executives accountable for the achievement of corporate objectives and increases in shareholder value.
-Improve shareholder value • The compensation program should promote an "ownership culture" through the use of stock-based compensation and ownership guidelines that clearly define expected levels of ownership in MSA's stock.
-Improve shareholder value The compensation program should reward each executive's individual performance and unique responsibilities while assuring a fair and competitive approach.
-Attract, retain and motivate superior talent • The compensation program should recognize and reward an executive's loyalty and tenure with the company by providing financial security following retirement.
-Attract, retain and motivate superior talent
+CORE PRINCIPLES OBJECTIVE • Executive compensation should be aligned to the achievement of corporate goals and objectives and provide line of sight to annual and Improve long-term corporate strategies without promoting unacceptable levels of risk to the Company. shareholder value • A significant portion of an executive's compensation should be "performance-based" and should hold executives accountable for the Improve achievement of corporate objectives and increases in shareholder value. shareholder value • The compensation program should promote an "ownership culture" through the use of stock-based compensation and ownership Improve guidelines that clearly define expected levels of ownership in MSA's stock. shareholder value • The compensation program should reward each executive's individual performance and unique responsibilities while assuring a fair Attract, retain and competitive approach. and motivate superior talent • The compensation program should recognize and reward an executive's loyalty and tenure with the company by providing financial Attract, retain and security following retirement. motivate superior talent